-Since Trudy’s death, Na Bolom has continued the thrust of the Bloms’ work, with the house operating as a museum and research center for the study and support of Chiapas’ indigenous cultures and natural environment, and as a center for community and environmental programs in indigenous areas.
+Since Trudy’s death, Na Bolom has continued the thrust of the Bloms’ work, with the house operating as a museum and research center for the study and support of Chiapas’ indigenous cultures and natural environment.
 The library of more than 9000 books and documents here is a major resource on the Maya.

 Na Bolom also offers guest rooms and meals made with organic vegetables grown in its garden.